 Dr. Gardner received his PhD from Harvard University.
 He is winner of a Guggenheim Fellowship (2000); the Grawemeyer Award in Education (1990); and a MacArthur Prize Fellowship (1981).
-He has received honorary degrees from twenty-one colleges and universities, including institutions in Ireland, Italy, Israel, Greece, Bulgaria, Romania, Spain, and Hong Kong.
+He has received honorary degrees from twenty-nine colleges and universities, including institutions in Ireland, Italy, Israel, Greece, Bulgaria, Romania, Spain, and Hong Kong.
 In 2004 he was named an Honorary Professor at East China Normal University in Shanghai.
-In 2005 he was selected by Foreign Policy and Prospect magazines as one of 100 most influential public intellectuals in the world.
-In 2008, Dr. Gardner was selected by the Wall Street Journal as one of the most five most sought after thinkers in business and was named as one of the most influential people in business ethics by Ethisphere Magazine.
+In 2005 and 2008 he was selected by Foreign Policy and Prospect magazines as one of 100 most influential public intellectuals in the world.
+In 2008, Dr. Gardner was selected by the Wall Street Journal as one of the five most sought-after thinkers in business and was named as one of the most influential people in business ethics by Ethisphere Magazine.
 He was listed as one of the top 30 leaders in business by the American Management Association in 2014.